ANDEXXA- andexanet alfa injection, powder, lyophilized, for solution

 • 14 CLINICAL STUDIES

-activity from baseline to the nadir between five minutes after the end of the bolus up until the end of the infusion and the rate of effective hemostasis within 12 hours after infusion, as rated by an independent endpoint adjudication committee.
+The safety and efficacy of ANDEXXA were evaluated in a multinational, prospective, single-arm, open-label study (Study 3 ANNEXA-4) in patients presenting with acute major bleeding and who have recently received an FXa inhibitor.
+This study examined the percent change in anti-FXa activity from baseline to the nadir between five minutes after the end of the bolus up until the end of the infusion and the rate of effective hemostasis within 12 hours after infusion, as rated by an independent endpoint adjudication committee.

 Study 1 ANNEXA-A (NCT02207725) – apixaban reversal

-In Study 1, healthy subjects (median age: 57 years; range: 50 to 73 years) received apixaban 5 mg twice daily for three and a half days to achieve steady-state.
+In Study 1, healthy patients (median age: 57 years; range: 50 to 73 years) received apixaban 5 mg twice daily for three and a half days to achieve steady-state.
 At three hours after the last apixaban dose (~ Cmax), ANDEXXA or placebo was administered.
-Eight subjects received placebo, and 24 received ANDEXXA, administered as a 400 mg IV bolus followed by a 4 mg per minute continuous infusion for 120 minutes (total 480 mg).
+Eight patients received placebo, and 24 received ANDEXXA, administered as a 400 mg IV bolus followed by a 4 mg per minute continuous infusion for 120 minutes (total 480 mg).

 Study 2 ANNEXA-R (NCT02220725) – rivaroxaban reversal

-In Study 2, healthy subjects (median age: 57 years; range: 50 to 68 years) received rivaroxaban 20 mg once per day for four days to achieve steady-state.
+In Study 2, healthy patients (median age: 57 years; range: 50 to 68 years) received rivaroxaban 20 mg once per day for four days to achieve steady-state.
 At four hours after the last rivaroxaban dose (~ Cmax), ANDEXXA or placebo was administered.
-Thirteen subjects received placebo, and 26 received ANDEXXA, administered as an 800 mg IV bolus followed by an 8 mg per minute continuous infusion for 120 minutes (total 960 mg).
+Thirteen patients received placebo, and 26 received ANDEXXA, administered as an 800 mg IV bolus followed by an 8 mg per minute continuous infusion for 120 minutes (total 960 mg).

 Reduction in Anti-FXa Activity